AxisCommunications/acap-native-sdk-examples/object-detection-cv25/README.md

 uint8_t* nv12Data = (uint8_t*) vdo_buffer_get_data(buf);
 ```

-Axis cameras output images on the NV12 YUV format.
+Axis cameras outputs frames on the NV12 YUV format.
 As this is not normally used as input format to deep learning models,
 conversion to e.g., RGB might be needed.
 This is done by creating a pre-processing job request `ppReq` using the function `larodCreateJobRequest`.

 ```c